IEEERobotics/bot/README.md

 You already have Python.
 Celebrate. :)

-#### Windows

-Download the Python 2.7.5 installer from [here](http://www.python.org/getit/).
-Select 32 or 64 bit as appropriate.
-Install via the typical method.

-If you have selected default installation options, Python 2.7.x should be installed in `C:\Python27` (note down the exact path where you see `python.exe`).
-The installer would've created shortcuts to a light Python IDE called IDLE and a Python interpreter / command-line, but you'll need to add Python to your system path to run scripts the way we need to.

-To add Python to your path, right-click "My Computer" (or "Computer") icon wherever you see it (guaranteed to show up in Windows Explorer as the mother of your disk drives).
-Choose the Properties option at the bottom.
-Click Advanced System Settings > Environment Variables.
-In the list of variables, scroll down and double click on "Path" (or select it and hit Edit...).
-Add `C:\Python27;` (or whatever your python installation directory is) to the beginning of Path (the semi-colon is a separator between two directory entries, and there should be no spaces around it).

-Your Path value should now look like: `C:\Python27;C:\Windows\System32;C:\Program Files ... etc.` (exact directories will vary).

-Ok/Apply your way out, start a new `cmd` prompt, or better, a new Git Bash shell (this is needed to re-read Path), and run `python --version` to verify.
-Here is a [video tutorial](http://showmedo.com/videotutorials/video?name=960000&fromSeriesID=96) that walks you through this process (although it's slightly dated - Python 2.5 on Windows XP).

 ### YAML

 If running `which python-yaml` from a shell (likely doesn't work on Windows) returns no results, or if you see `ImportError: No module named yaml` while running code, you're missing YAML.